 Krieger + Associates

 Krieger + Associates has designed a number of unique homes in and around the Philadelphia area.
-Some of these include the “Family Room With a View” in Chestnut Hill.
-This 1930’s house is an unusual blend of the Cotswold style — common to Northwest Philadelphia — and the more avant-garde International style.
+The “Family Room With a View” in Chestnut Hill is a beautiful, remarkable example.
+This 1930’s house is an unusual blend of the Cotswold style, common to Northwest Philadelphia, and the avant-garde International style.
 Krieger + Associates renovated the living and sleeping spaces on the first and second floors, updating the bathrooms and lighting.
 Two additions were created on the street side of the house.
 One provides a new mudroom and rear entrance, while the second adds a large breakfast room and family room, large skylights, and a fieldstone floor.
 White cabinets and cherry and slate countertops harmonize with the exposed interior stone walls.
 Another project in Chestnut Hill was the “Right-Sized Modern.”
-This modest-sized stone and brick twin house had a dated interior and had suffered serious neglect.
-Krieger + Associates worked to restore it top to bottom, with all new finishes and systems.
+This modest-sized stone and brick twin house had a dated interior and suffered serious neglect.
+Krieger + Associates restored it with all new finishes and systems.
 A second-floor window bay had to be completely rebuilt due to damage discovered when replacing the roof.
-The firm took out walls on the first floor for a bright and modern open plan, so the living room now flows into the dining and kitchen area.
+The firm took out walls on the first floor for a bright and modern open plan; the living room now flows into the dining and kitchen area.

-JKPR has worked on a variety of custom homes across the Philadelphia area, one of which is a single-family private residency at a penthouse apartment in the famous Rittenhouse Square.
-Using custom millwork, the firm worked with their client to design new rooms for entertaining and private living spaces in the 7,500-square-foot apartment.
+JKRP has worked on a variety of custom homes across the Philadelphia area, one of which is a single-family private residence at a penthouse apartment in the famous Rittenhouse Square.
+Using custom millwork, the firm worked with its client to design new rooms for entertaining and private living spaces in the 7,500-square foot apartment.
 A 3,200-square-foot, separate, private balcony was designed with floor-to-ceiling windows to create a large conservatory and to offer a beautiful view of the city.
-Broh, Hernandez, DeAscanis, and Roller worked to design a custom single-family home in Center City.
+Another standout custom home project is a single-family house in Center City.
 The 1,900-square-foot carriage home included two bedrooms and a living room.
 The original building was completely converted from an old office building into a beautiful new home.
 The living room featured double-height ceilings.
-A new one-car garage used the antique decor and a wooden garage door to match the traditional carriage home facade.
+A new one-car garage echoes the antique decor with a wooden garage door that matches the traditional carriage home façade.

 Wyant has been the architect of record for a long list of single-family homes and apartments in and around Philadelphia.
-One of their jobs was a designing a one-family apartment at the Parc Rittenhouse at 227 South 18th Street in Philadelphia.
-The firm worked to make the best of the existing parameters, including low ceilings and deeply imbedded concrete structure.
-Unique, coffered ceilings and soffits were introduced to alleviate the issue both physically and aesthetically, to maximize the height, and to define space, while also facilitating infrastructure and utilities.
-Another one of their projects was the Center City residence in Philadelphia.
+The firm designed a one-family apartment at the Parc Rittenhouse at 227 South 18th Street in Philadelphia.
+One of the challenges was working with the existing parameters, including low ceilings and deeply embedded concrete structures.
+Unique coffered ceilings and soffits were introduced to alleviate the issue both physically and aesthetically.
+It also helped maximize the height, and to define space, while also facilitating infrastructure and utilities.
+Another one of its projects was the Center City residence in Philadelphia.
 The adaptive reuse project allowed the firm to convert a vacant community building into a single-family residence.
-The building’s original street-fronting exterior walls and facade were salvaged, reused and reintegrated.
+The building’s original street-fronting exterior walls and façade were salvaged, reused, and reintegrated.
 The firm also designed new floor levels within the old building’s original frame, including an additional third story that matches the height and scale of the local skyline.

 Archer & Buchanan